-The following table describes our proforma net income from continuing operations for the 12 months ended December 31, 2015 and September 30, 2016, and the adjustments we have made thereto in order to estimate our initial cash available for distribution for the 12 months ending September 30, 2017 (amounts in thousands except share data, per share data and percentages).
+The following table describes our pro forma net income from continuing operations for the 12 months ended March 31, 2017, and the adjustments we have made thereto in order to estimate our initial cash available for distribution for the 12 months ending March 31, 2018 (amounts in thousands except share data, per share data and percentages).
+These calculations assume that we do not invest or earn any income from the net proceeds from this offering and the concurrent iStar placement.
 These calculations do not assume any changes to our operations or any acquisitions or dispositions or other developments or occurrences which could affect substantially our results of operations and cash flows, or changes in our outstanding shares of common stock.
 We cannot assure you that our actual results will be the same as or comparable to the calculations below.